nidhik/InstagramClone/README.md

 The ViewHolder pattern also becomes slightly less effective with this approach because you may have attached a view of the incorrect type to the recycled list item.
 For example, you may have to convert a recycled list item that was displaying a photo to display a video.

-<b>What is correct approach when you want to display types of views in a list? </b>
+<b>What is correct approach when you want to display mutliple types of views in a list? </b>

 It also took me some time to figure out how to remove the pause/play controls of the MediaController from the video view.
 <b>Is there a better way to do this that to just set its visibility to View.GONE?</b>